OleksandrYanchuk/py-todo-list/README.md

 #### 1. Rename a file name `.env_sample` to `.env` in the project root directory.

 #### 2. Make sure to replace `your_secret_key_value_here` with your actual secret key.

-## Use the following command to load prepared data from fixture to test and debug your code:
-python manage.py loaddata todo_list_data.json